MattNikonorov/Typing-Animation-in-CSS/README.md

 https://codepen.io/matveynikon/pen/OJggJGG

 #### Adding steps to the typing animation to achieve a typewriter effect

 This is obviously not what a typewriter effect looks like.
-To make this animation reveal our text element in steps, the way a typewriter would, we have to split the "typing" animation included by the "typed-out" class into steps in order for it to look like a typewriter effect:
+To make this animation reveal our text element in steps, the way a typewriter would, we have to split the "typing" animation included by the "typed-out" class into steps in order for it to look like it's being typed-out:
 ```
     .typed-out{
         overflow: hidden;